 What is a Sealed Cannabis Greenhouse?

 Sealed greenhouses aim to solve these issues by keeping treated air inside.
 Instead of ventilation, advanced and innovative climate control systems provide cooling, air circulation and climate control.
-For instance, Ceres’ Ground to Air Heat Transfer (GAHTTM) system circulates air underground.
-As an underground heat exchanger, it cools the air using the soil.
+For instance, Ceres’ EcoLoop™ circulates air underground.
+As a geothermal HVAC system, it cools the air using the soil.
 In turn, it also dehumidifies and circulates air, helping create a healthy environment for plants without ventilation.
-Furthermore, sealed cannabis greenhouses often slightly pressurized inside to prevent outside air from wafting in when doors are open.
+Furthermore, sealed cannabis greenhouses are often slightly pressurized inside to prevent outside air from wafting in when doors are open.

 A strategy in themselves, sealed cannabis greenhouses have a number of pros and cons, and important ramifications on the cannabis greenhouse design.
 (Note, that while we say “sealed” greenhouses, no environment is ever completely air tight.
 Sealed cannabis greenhouses are typically equipped with back-up ventilation.
 Some air exchange occurs, though it is dramatically lower than ventilated versions.)